Before and After Dining Room Makeover

 Wait until you see this before and after dining room makeover!
 It is amazing how much a few hours and a can of paint can completely change a space.

-One of the reasons I decided to refresh the dining room is because I had 2/3 of a can of paint leftover from the living room refresh I had just finished the week before,
+But another reason I decided to refresh the dining room is because I had 2/3 of a can of paint leftover from the living room refresh I had just finished the week before.

 Is that a reason to redo the space?

 Not really, but I knew there was enough to paint the dining room.